-14.2 Selecting Altitude
+14.2.2 Selecting Altitude

-- Push and release the center knob to open the PUSH-SET menu - Push and release the center knob until 'SET ALT' appears - SALT has a default value of 5000' on first use but on subsequent uses the AV-30-E will recall the last value entered - Rotate the center knob to set the desired SALT - The SALT value displayed in the overlay field will change from white to green when the aircraft altitude reaches ±100' of the SALT value. - The next push of the center knob will save the 'SET ALT' and bring up the 'SET VS' entry field
+- Push and release the center knob to open the PUSH-SET menu - Push and release the center knob until 'SET ALT' appears - SALT has a default value of 5000' on first use.
+Subsequent uses the AV-30-E will recall the last value entered - Rotate the center knob to set the desired SALT - The SALT value displayed in the overlay field will change from white to green when the aircraft altitude reaches ±100' of the SALT value - The next push of the center knob will save the 'SET ALT' and bring up the 'SET VS' entry field

-14.3 Selecting Vertical Speed
+14.2.3 Selecting Vertical Speed

 - If not already on the 'SET VS' entry field, push and release the center knob until 'SET VS' appears - Note that the SET VS is initialized to the current vertical speed after a new SALT is entered.
-If SALT is not adjusted, then the last entered SVS is retained.
+If SALT is not adjusted, then the last entered SVS is retained - · Rotate the center knob to set the desired vertical speed